Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

     az group create -n $RGNAME -l $LOCATION
     ```

-7. Create your AKS cluster in the resource group created above with 3 nodes, targeting Kubernetes version 1.10.3, with Container Insights, and HTTP Application Routing Enabled.
+8. Create your AKS cluster in the resource group created above with 3 nodes, targeting Kubernetes version 1.10.3, with Container Insights, and HTTP Application Routing Enabled.
+You will use the Service Principal information from step 5.
    * Use unique CLUSTERNAME

     ```bash